-- Teachers will contact children / parents via email to confirm SeeSaw log in details / passwords etc. - Learning activities will be delivered predominantly through Zoom or pre-recorded videos via SeeSaw. - There will be additional links to DfE approved resources, video clips etc.
+- Teachers will contact children / parents via SeeSaw to confirm log in details / passwords etc. - Learning activities will be delivered predominantly through Zoom or pre-recorded videos via SeeSaw. - There will be additional links to DfE approved resources, video clips etc.